 Dissociative anesthetics belong to a class of psychedelic drugs that distort perception, including sensory perception.
-Medical News Today explains that other drugs belonging to this categorization include phencyclidine (PCP), dextromethorphan (DXM), and nitrous oxide (laughing gas).
-Ketamine is a “noncompetitive N-methyl-D-aspartate (NMDA) receptor antagonist,” which is why it is useful as anesthesia.
+Medical News Today explains that other drugs belonging to this categorization include phencyclidine (PCP), dextromethorphan (DXM), and nitrous oxide (laughing gas) (1).
+Ketamine is a noncompetitive N-methyl-D-aspartate (NMDA) receptor antagonist, which is why it is useful as anesthesia.

-Ketamine is thought to work like a flash mob, temporarily taking over a certain chemical receptor, which “can be a good thing” when taken under medical supervision.
+Ketamine is thought to work like a flash mob, temporarily taking over a certain chemical receptor, which can be a good thing when taken under medical supervision (6).
 So, what does that look like?
 Let’s find out.

-Ketamine is mostly used in veterinary medicine but can be used on humans as well to “induce and maintain general anesthesia before, during and after surgery.”
-According to Medical News Today, the substance is considered to be a safe anesthetic because “it does not reduce blood pressure or lower the breathing rate.”
+Ketamine is mostly used in veterinary medicine but can be used on humans as well to induce and maintain general anesthesia before, during, and after surgery.
+According to Medical News Today, the substance is considered to be a safe anesthetic when taken as prescribed by a doctor (1).
 In fact, it’s a suitable option for less wealthy countries and disaster zones due to the fact that it doesn’t require an electricity supply, oxygen, or highly trained staff.

 In human medicine, ketamine is utilized as an anesthetic in procedures such as cardiac catheterization, skin grafts, orthopedic procedures, diagnostic procedures on the eye, ears, nose, and throat, and minor surgical interventions such as dental extractions.
 It can also alleviate pain in small doses and has been used to control seizures, but this is only considered after five or six other treatment options have proven ineffective.

 Additionally, ketamine has been proven through studies to reduce symptoms associated with PTSD and depression.
 One 2019 study published in the Indian Journal of Psychiatry found significant improvement in participants with severe depression after using ketamine for just two weeks and was sustained for a month (7).
-A randomized, double-blind, crossover trial conducted from 2009 to 2012 discovered ketamine’s ability to significantly and rapidly reduce PTSD symptoms more effectively than Midazolam, a medical sedative.
+A randomized, double-blind, crossover trial conducted from 2009 to 2012 discovered ketamine’s ability to significantly and rapidly reduce PTSD symptoms more effectively than midazolam, a medical anxiolytic and sedative.

 Illegal ketamine comes in the form of a white crystalline powder, which can then be made into tablets, pills, or even dissolved into a liquid form.
-When used as a medical anesthetic, the substance is typically injected into a muscle or given through an intravenous (IV) line.
+When used as a medical anesthetic, the substance is typically injected into a muscle, snorted nasally, or given through an intravenous (IV) line.
 When using ketamine as a treatment for depression and other psychiatric conditions, health professionals often opt for intranasal esketamine (a selected ketamine enantiomer) or ketamine infusion therapy, which takes a couple of different forms.
 Only intranasal esketamine (Spravato, S-ketamine) is FDA-approved for refractory depression while other forms like IV are not (3).

 According to Pacific Psych Centers, ketamine infusion therapy is used to treat depression symptoms in patients who don’t respond to traditional drugs like selective serotonin reuptake inhibitors (SSRIs) and is believed to repair damage to the brain done by long-term stress.
-While ketamine is considered “off-label” when used as treatment for depression because it has not been approved by the FDA as a generic drug, patients and researchers report it to be relatively safe and effective for mental health treatment.
+While IV ketamine is considered “off-label” when used as a treatment for depression because it is not approved by the FDA for psychiatric purposes as esketamine is, patients and researchers anecdotally report it to be relatively safe and effective for mental health treatment (5).

 Ketamine infusion therapy is either administered directly into the bloodstream through an IV or as a nasal spray known as esketamine (Spravato).
-At Pacific Psych Centers, patients “typically receive a series of six infusions over two to three weeks” before later returning for one infusion every two to six weeks.
-While eksetamine is FDA-approved, it is said to be less effective for treating depression and in need of more research to prove its efficacy.
+At Pacific Psych Centers, patients “typically receive a series of six infusions over two to three weeks” before later returning for one infusion every two to six weeks (5).
+While eksetamine is FDA-approved, it is said to be less researched for treating depression and is in need of more research to prove its effectiveness and efficacy.

 Ketamine is a drug that should be administered by a professional in a medical setting to unlock its true benefits safely.
-Otherwise, the potential adverse effects of ketamine include:
+Otherwise, the potential adverse effects of ketamine include (1):